 5. High Quantities of Soot in Your Home

 There could be several sources of soot in your home: a smoker, a gas furnace, or scented candles.
 If no one in your household is a fan of tobacco, check the color of the flame in your furnace.
 It should be blue.
-If its yellow or orange, the HVAC system is obstructed.
-Since working with gas is dangerous, call a licensed professional resolve this issue.
-If the issue is candles, pay attention to the wicks.
+If it’s yellow or orange, the HVAC system is obstructed.
+Since working with gas is dangerous, call a licensed professional to resolve this issue.
+If the problem is candles, pay attention to the wicks.
 Cheap candles from the dollar store are unlikely to be high-quality.
 Look for candles with braided wicks.
 They are more expensive, but they also produce less soot.
-Also look at the ingredients list.
+Also, look at the ingredients list.
 Avoid candles with petroleum jelly.
 There’s no point in having a home that smells like a field of lilies if the candles are causing poor air quality in exchange.

 Before you freak out, look for signs of mold.
 These include a musty smell in your home, itchy, watery eyes, signs of water damage around your home, such as ceiling leaks and bubbling paint, condensation inside your windows, and obviously, mold growth.
 To prevent this problem, you can install a humidistat.
 If you have reason to believe that it’s already an issue, schedule a mold inspection or a home energy audit.

 Call our HVAC professionals at A Plus Air Conditioning and let us help you!